freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 - View the manual of a command with `man`
 - Here's an example: `man <command>`
 - Enter `man wc` in the terminal
+- Press enter until you have seen the whole manual

 ## 350. wc -l kitty_ipsum_1